juanpabloinformatica/juanpabloinformatica/README.md

 - **Werewolf Game**: Created a mobile Werewolf game following the MVC architecture and test-driven development with Cypress and Supertest.
 Developed in Node.js, Express, React Native, and SQLite, and deployed on Scalingo via a CI/CD pipeline using GitLab CI.

-- **Compiler**: Implemented a compiler for the Deca programming language using Java and ANTLR4.

 ## 🎓 Education

 **Grenoble INP - Ensimag** - Grenoble, France